Jhillu Singh Yadav: Legacy

 Yadav is known for his studies on the synthesis of complex natural products and drugs and is credited with the development of protocols for synthesizing allylic and acetylenic alcohols and for spiroacetals.
-His researches are reported to have led to over 100 patents (he holds 47 of them) and have resulted in developing cost effective methodologies for the synthesis of pharmaceutical and agrochemicals such as Diltiazem, Ondasetron, Pyrazinamide, Ketotifen, Mefloquin and Tamoxifin.
-He has published over 1250 peer-reviewed articles and guided over 250 research scholars in their studies.
+His researches are reported to have led to over 27000 citations and 150+ patents (he holds 47 of them) and have resulted in developing cost effective methodologies for the synthesis of pharmaceutical and agrochemicals such as Diltiazem, Ondasetron, Pyrazinamide, Ketotifen, Mefloquin and Tamoxifin.
+He has published over 1300 peer-reviewed articles and guided over 250 research scholars in their studies.
 His work on pheromones assisted in evolving an Integrated Pest Management for developing environmentally friendly agro products.
 Along with René Grée, he is the founder of the Indo-French Joint Laboratory for Sustainable Chemistry at Interfaces (JLSCI), established jointly by the University of Rennes 1 and the Indian Institute of Chemical Technology where he served as its founder director.

 Awards and honours

 The Council of Scientific and Industrial Research awarded Yadav the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 1991.
 He received the VASVIK Industrial Research Award in 1999 and the Ranbaxy Research Award in 2000.
 The year 2003 brought him two awards, Vigyan Ratna Samman and Goyal Award and he received Vigyan Gaurav Samman Award in 2004.
 He is an elected fellow of all the three major Indian science academies viz. the Indian National Science Academy, National Academy of Sciences, India and Indian Academy of Sciences.
 He is also a fellow of the Indian Institute of Chemical Engineers and an elected fellow of The World Academy of Sciences.
 Arkivoc journal issued a festschrift on Yadav by way of its Issue II of 2016.
+He is also the recipient of the 22nd Khwarizmi International Award, IROST-UNESCO, Iran".